-The data of model driven is stored in Entities.
-Entities is like tables where columns are created having different datatypes as per the requirement of app.
-Follow the below steps to create Entities:
+The data of model-driven is stored in Entities.
+Entities are like tables where columns are created with different data types as per the app’s requirement.
+SharePoint developers can follow the below steps to create Entities:

-Select option Entities under Data in left navigation pane.
+Select option Entities under Data in the left navigation pane.

 - Default Entities list will be displayed.

-To create new Entity, click on “New Entity” option on top of the page.
+To create a new Entity, click on the “New Entity” option on top of the page.

-- Enter the Entity name, add the primary field of the Entity and click on Create button.
+- Enter the Entity name, add the primary field of the Entity and click on the Create button.

 The Entity will be created.
 Click on the Entity name to view its details.
 Consider here, Entity named “CustomerDetails” is created.

 The page will display the default fields of the Entity.
-Click on “Add field” option to create custom fields required by app.
+Click on the “Add field” option to create custom fields required by the app.

-Enter the field name, select its datatype and click on “Done” option at the bottom.
+Enter the field name, select its data type, and click on the “Done” option at the bottom.

-- Currently, we have created few custom fields with different datatypes as below:
+- Currently, we have created a few custom fields with different data types as below: